Your guide to understanding hair loss due to Chemotherapy

 Our Holistic approach to hair loss

 For many women, coping with hair loss due to chemotherapy treatment can be one of the most difficult challenges of cancer, but it does not have to be this way.
-For the past 30 years we believe the first step towards dealing with hair loss due to chemotherapy is to understand and become aware of what to expect and the different stages of hair loss.
+For the past 50 years we have believed that the first step towards dealing with hair loss due to chemotherapy is to understand and become aware of what to expect and the different stages of hair loss.
 This will enable you to take control of your hair loss and make the experience less traumatic.

 We believe learning, coping and preparation techniques before the changes of hair loss occur, can play a key role in helping clients not just to cope, but to rise above the changes to their self-image and self-esteem posed by hair loss.

 During this period of uncertainty and fear, being able to grasp even the smallest sense of control is very empowering.
 Our aim is to help and support you through all the different stages of hair loss.

 For many hair loss can start between 10 to 16 days after their first treatment.
 Hair loss will start gradually.
 You will notice more hair on your brush or if you pull at your hair there will be more hair than your normal natural shedding.
 Your hair will NOT all come out at once.

 The experience of hair loss varies from one person to the next.
 The information and tips that we gave you on your first visit will help you make positive decisions on how you approach your hair loss.

 - How to put your piece on correctly

 - How to style your piece